MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 A requirements document should include a _Glossary of Terms_ which explains acronyms or domain specific words used within the document.It should also include a _Data Dictionary_ which lists data requirements in such a way that in the Design phase it will be easy able to design a relational database or data structure.

 ## Assignment
+1. Using the Persona template provided by your coach, describe the bios, needs and challenges of at least 3 ficticious users of the SoFresh system

+2. using the User Story template provided by your coach, describe least 3 stories which provide users of the SoFresh system

+3. Create a UML Use Case Diagram to represent the interactions between the Actors in the SoFresh system

+4. Create a UML Activity Diagram to model an automated chatbot responding to a customer query

-* Update your portfolio to specify functional and non-functional requirements for each of the projects you have delivered.
+5. Update your portfolio to specify functional and non-functional requirements for each of the projects you have delivered.
 List them in a table.

-* Update your portfolio to include Use Cases and User Stories for one or more projects you have delivered.
+6. Update your portfolio to include Use Cases and User Stories for one or more projects you have delivered.

 ## Additional resources
 [TODO - Slides](https://docs.google.com/presentation/d/e/2PACX-1vRguq0BhtWDyTbKfdkobvkPVQ4tQUn5nKNqiCi0mcjjrfa49xYnhSE6g7-6x9tGwc4yhrGeQho60aNG/embed)